Cedric Thompson: Cincinnati Bengals

 On July 31, 2017, Thompson signed with the Cincinnati Bengals.
 He was waived on August 19, 2017.

-Retirement

 On May 13, 2018, he announced his retirement from professional football in a YouTube video on his channel.

 Personal life

-On July 13, 2016 Thompson married his college sweetheart Charlotte Annabelle Paguyo, whom he met while attending the University of Minnesota, in Minneapolis.
+On July 13, 2016, Thompson married his college sweetheart Charlotte Annabelle Paguyo, whom he met while attending the University of Minnesota, in Minneapolis.
 On Thursday August 3, 2017, the Thompsons welcomed daughter Madeline Parker Thompson.
 The family currently resides in Minneapolis.

-Thompson is the brother of Tedric Thompson, who was drafted by the Seattle Seahawks in the 2017 NFL Draft who last played for the Cleveland Browns.
+Thompson is the brother of Tedric Thompson, who was drafted by the Seattle Seahawks in the 2017 NFL draft.

-Thompson has a YouTube channel that he started on September 29, 2016 called asCEDbyme; In which he focuses on family, faith, football, & film.
+Thompson has a YouTube channel that he started on September 29, 2016, called asCEDbyme; In which he focuses on family, faith, football, and film.